 Kuumba Singers of Harvard College!

-The oldest existing Black organization on Harvard’s campus, Kuumba continues to honor its cultural history.
+future.
+The oldest existing Black organization on Harvard's campus, Kuumba continues to honor its cultural

-Whether you are a prospective member, an alumnus, or an avid supporter, we sincerely appreciate you visiting our
+involvement that we emphasize today.
+Whether you are a prospective member, an alumnus, or an avid supporter, we sincerely appreciate

-and vision of Kuumba: to proudly proclaim and celebrate the creativity and spirituality of Black people.
+Our name, Kuumba, embodies our mission and vision: to proudly proclaim and celebrate the creativity and spirituality of Black people.

 Kuumba strives to do what we can with what we have to leave a space better than it was when we inherited it.